hdbhdb/hdbhdb.github.io/resume.md

 <br>
 ## SUMMARY

-- Interdisciplinary background in cognitive neuroscience and cultural anthropology with wide-ranging interests in information technology, research and culture
+- Interdisciplinary background in cognitive neuroscience and cultural anthropology with broad interests in research, information technology, health and culture

-- Independently-driven collaborator with extensive experience in multidisciplinary teams
+- Independently-driven collaborator with extensive experience in diverse and multidisciplinary teams

-- Resourceful, big picture-oriented writer and editor with an anthropologist’s eye for details
+- Resourceful writer and technologist with an anthropologist’s eye for details

 <br>
 ## EDUCATION